-If you are a member of online discussion boards, then you are probably already familiar with the concept of a ”sticky” or featured topic.
+If you are a member of an online forum, then you should already be familiar with the concept of a ”sticky” or featured topic.

-A featured or sticky forum post is where an entry is fixed to the top of the screen while older threads display lower down the screen.
+With a sticky forum post, the item is fixed to the top of the thread while older threads appear lower down the thread.

-Like online forums, WordPress allows you to display important posts at the top of your blog post page while your newer entries appear below the featured item and older post entries get pushed down the page.
+Like online forums, WordPress allows you to display posts at the top of your blog page while the newer posts get added below the featured entry and older post entries get pushed down the page.

-In this step-by-step tutorial, we will show you how to make any WordPress post on your site sticky.
+In this tutorial, we will show you how to create a sticky WordPress post.

-- How to set the number of blog posts to display on your blog post page
+- How to specify the number of posts to show on your blog post page

-(Newer posts appear at the top of your blog page while older items get pushed down the page)
+(Most recent posts get added to the top of your blog posts summary page and older entries get pushed down the page)

-Log into the Dashboard and select Posts > All Posts …
+Go to the WordPress Dashboard and select Posts > All Posts …

 (Table Of Posts)

-The Quick Edit inline editor displays the editing options.
+The inline editor displays all of your post editing options.
 Find the ‘Make this post sticky’ option …

 (’Make post sticky’ checkbox – Quick Edit section)